markglenn/queryex/README.md

 filter off of instead of the raw schema.
 This allows you to include a basic filter to filter out results before going through the framework.

+## Dot syntax

+While looking at the example, you may have noticed that we string relations together with periods.
+We call this the dot syntax.
+When you string multiple relations together like this, `QueryEx` will automatically join or preload those tables.

+`QueryEx.filter("organization.name", :=, "Test Organization")` for example will join the organizations table in the query and apply the filter of `WHERE organizations.name = 'Test Organization'`.

+You can string as many relations together as you need.

+`QueryEx.filter("organization.country.iso_code", :=, "US")`

 ## Contributing

 ### Requirements